 Residency Education and Fellowship Training

-PGY-1’s rotate through a 1-month Geriatric Psychiatry rotation.
-During this rotation, PGY-1’s will work closely with NTAD faculty through weekly journal clubs and didactics, evaluating patients twice a week in the Clinic for Aging, Anxiety, and Mood Disorders, including observing neuropsychological, psychiatric, functional, and physical assessment procedures.
-The goal of these experiences is to broaden understanding and patient conceptualization of PGY-1’s, development an appreciation for the role that aging plays in the evaluation, assessment, and treatment of adults with late life neuropsychiatric disorders, and to facilitate involvement and interest in research on the intersection between age-related processes and psychiatric illness.
+PGY-1s rotate through a one-month Geriatric Psychiatry rotation.
+The goal of these experiences is to broaden the PGY-1s’ understanding of the presentation of late-life neuropsychiatric disorders; develop an appreciation for the role that aging plays in the evaluation, assessment, and treatment of adults with late life neuropsychiatric disorders; and to facilitate involvement and interest in research on the intersection between age-related processes and psychiatric illness.
+In the PGY-3 and PGY-4 years, residents partake in research electives, during which residents are directly involved in collection and analysis of data and the preparation of a poster to be presented at a national meeting and the writing of a report for publication.

 Research Fellowship Training